Flush Green - Rethink What You Put Down the Drain

 - Never pour grease down sink drains or into toilets.

-- Scrape grease and food scraps into a can or the trash for disposal or recycling (where available).
+- Scrape grease and food scraps into your green yard trimmings container for recycling or the trash for disposal.